Try Basic Fixes

 Step 2: Press and hold the power button and the volume down button at the same time to enter recovery mode.

-Step 3: Once you’re in the recovery mode, use the volume buttons to navigate to the Wipe Cache Partition option.
+Step 3: Once you’re in recovery mode, use the volume down button to navigate to the Wipe Cache Partition option.
 Then, press the power button to wipe the cache.

 Step 4: After clearing the cache, select the Power off option from the recovery menu.
 Then, try to turn on your phone again.